diasurgical/devilution/README.md

 That is the result of decompiled code.
 Whenever a program is compiled, much of the source is optimized and stripped away, so it's nearly impossible to decompile it back.
 Have patience.
 Everything will be cleaned up eventually. :)
 > Will you be reverse engineering Diablo II next?
 Ooooh please!

 Absolutely not.
 Diablo II would require far more work and is still supported by Blizzard.
-Setting that aside, there are rumors that the game will be remastered which takes the point out of it.
+Setting that aside, there are rumours that the game will be remastered which takes the point out of it.
 > Are you interested in working for me?
 I have this game I want you to reverse...

 Sorry, but no. This project is time consuming enough as it is, and it's just a hobby.
 > I think that's about all, but is Devilution even legal?

 That's a tricky question.
 Under the DMCA, reverse-engineering has exceptions for the purpose of documentation and interoperability.
 Devilution provides the necessary documentation needed to achieve the latter.
-However, it falls into an entirely gray area.
+However, it falls into an entirely grey area.
 The real question is whether or not Blizzard deems it necessary to take action.

 # Credits
 - [sanctuary](https://github.com/sanctuary) - extensively documenting Diablo's game engine